acsaeng/dizzy-bot/README.md

 ## Summary

-Dizzy Bot is your Discord bot assistant that can provide a variety of information such as world time, weather forcast, music recommendation, and hockey scores.
+Dizzy Bot is your Discord bot assistant that can provide a variety of information such as world time, weather forcast, music recommendations, and hockey scores.

 To run the bot locally: